You are here

 Number of cases

 HIV is less common than syphilis and the number of newly diagnosed HIV infections in BC has been decreasing over time.
-In 2016, there were 241 new cases of HIV reported in BC.
-Because a person gets HIV once and it lasts for life, the total number of people currently living with HIV is counted as well as new cases.
-It is estimated that as of 2014, 1 in every 400 people in BC is living with HIV (approximately 12,100 people).
+In 2017, there were 181 new cases of HIV, which is the lowest rate reported in BC.

 These numbers are likely an underestimation because many people do not have symptoms and do not get tested, so they are not counted.